-- Check the status of a pending claim or appeal of disability benefits.
+- Check the status of a pending claim or an appeal of a disability benefits decision.

 How to get started

-To set up a My Social Security account, you must be at least 18 and have a valid email address and a U.S. mailing address.
+To set up a My Social Security account, you must be at least 18 and have a Social Security number, a valid email address and a U.S. mailing address.
 If you want to add an extra layer of security to your account, you will also need some form of identification or financial information, like a driver’s license or tax return, to verify your identity during the sign-up process.
 Make sure that you have all of this information handy.